The Maternity Leave Policy sets out the entitlements and support available to pregnant employees and to those on and returning from maternity leave.

 3.7 If the baby is stillborn after the start of the 24th week of pregnancy, maternity leave will start automatically the day after the baby is born.

-4.1 All employees taking maternity leave, regardless of length of service, are entitled to Imperial College’s OMP, provided the notification procedure set out in section 5 has been followed.
+4.1 All employees taking maternity leave, regardless of length of service, are entitled to Imperial’s OMP, provided the notification procedure set out in section 5 has been followed.

-4.2 OMP is 18 weeks of paid leave which means you will receive your normal rate of pay for the first 18 weeks of your maternity leave.
-This includes 2 weeks compulsory maternity leave.
+4.2 OMP is 18 weeks of paid leave, which means you will receive your normal rate of pay for the first 18 weeks of your maternity leave.
+This includes 2 weeks of compulsory maternity leave.

-4.3 You must return to work for a minimum period of 3 months after maternity leave in order to qualify for Occupational Maternity Pay.
-Imperial College retains the right to reclaim Occupational Maternity pay if you fail to return to work for at least 3 months.
+4.3 You must return to work for a minimum period of 3 months after maternity leave to qualify for Occupational Maternity Pay.
+Imperial retains the right to reclaim Occupational Maternity pay if you fail to return to work for at least 3 months.

 4.5 If you are not eligible for SMP, you may be able to claim Statutory Maternity Allowance.
-This is not paid by the university, and you will need to apply for Maternity Allowance yourself following receipt of an SMP1 form.
+The university does not pay this, and you will need to apply for Maternity Allowance yourself after receiving an SMP1 form.
 Further information can be found on the government website.

-4.6 SMP is payable for a 39 week period and is included in OMP.
+4.6 SMP is payable for 39 weeks and is included in OMP.
 No combination of payments during this period will exceed your normal full pay.
 Entitlements to maternity pay are as follows:

-* Previous continuous University or Trust service will be recognised for the purposes of SMP for the following categories of staff: Professor, Reader, Non-Clinical and Clinical Senior Lecturer, Non-Clinical and Clinical Lecturer, and Clinical Research Fellows.
+* Previous continuous University or Trust service will be recognised for SMP for the following categories of staff: Professor, Reader, Non-Clinical and Clinical Senior Lecturer, Non-Clinical and Clinical Lecturer, Assistant and Associate Professors, and Clinical Research Fellows, Nurses and Allied Health Professionals.

 4.7 SMP is payable to those who qualify, regardless of whether or not you intend to return to work.